tannerdolby/typescript-pokedex/README.md

 ## Getting Started

-View the project live in a sandbox environment here [Codesandbox.io](https://codesandbox.io/s/typescript-pokedex-5nb34)
+View the project live in a sandbox environment here: https://codesandbox.io/s/typescript-pokedex-5nb34

 ## Built With